sales-lab/powerplant/README.md

 To use this feature:

-1. Ensure your segmented herbarium images are stored in the `images/masked` directory.
-These should be the output from the preprocessing step described in the [Image Segmentation](#image-segmentation) section.
+1. Retrieve the segmented herbarium images from the `images/masked` directory (generated during the preprocessing step described in the [Image Segmentation](#image-segmentation) section) and copy them into the `dataset` directory.
+Divide these images into training and test sets by placing them in the corresponding `dataset/train` and `dataset/test` subdirectories.
-2. Prepare your metadata in a CSV file named `samples.csv` and place it in the `metadata` directory.
+2. Prepare your metadata in a CSV file named `metadata.csv` and place it inside the `dataset` directory.
 This file should contain relevant information for each specimen, including:
     - Specimen age;
     - Location of sample collection;
     - Taxonomic information.

-An example `samples.csv` file is included in this repository to guide you in formatting your metadata correctly.
+An example file `metadata/samples.csv` is included in this repository to guide you in formatting your metadata correctly.

 To train the prediction model, run the following command: